 But if you want to buy them to send…I just finished loading them all into my Crafty Chica store (I currently have free shipping)!

-They’re also sold at various indie and national retailers around the country!
+These Latina greeting cards are also sold at various indie and national retailers around the country!